Domestic policy of the Reagan administration: Environment

 Reagan dismissed proposals to halt acid rain finding them burdensome to industry.
 The Environmental Protection Agency made a major budget commitment to reduce acid rain; Reagan rejected the proposal and deemed it as wasteful government spending.
 He also questioned scientific evidence on the causes of acid rain.
 It was later discovered that the administration was releasing Superfund grants for cleaning up local toxic waste sites to enhance the election prospects of local officials aligned with the Republican Party.
 Reagan rarely thought about the environment in political terms, however, and did not fear that his popularity would be damaged by environmental issues.
 In 1986, Reagan removed the solar panels that his predecessor Carter had installed on the roof of the White House's West Wing, citing a damaged roof.
 In "Global Warming", the author Natalie Goldstein wrote, "Reagan's political philosophy viewed the free market as the best arbiter of what was good for the country.
 Corporate self-interest, he felt, would steer the country in the right direction."

+On January 14, 1983, Reagan vetoed a bill that would created new wilderness areas in Florida.

+On November 7, 1986, Reagan vetoed a bill to strengthen the Clean Water Act.
+Congress didn't take action on this because it was adjourned.

+Reagan also vetoed the Water Quality Act of 1987.
+Congress later overrode it.

+On November 2, 1988, Reagan vetoed a bill that would have protected over a million acres in Montana.

 The HUD controversy involved administration staffers granting federal funding to constituents, and defrauding the U.S. government out of money intended for low income housing.
 It resulted in six convictions, including James G. Watt, Reagan's Secretary of the Interior.
 Watt was indicted on 24 felony counts and pleaded guilty to a single misdemeanor.
 He was sentenced to five years probation, and ordered to pay a $5000 fine.